wurmlab/SBC361-programming-in-R/2017/practical1.md

 Hint - try to decompose this task, the solution is not a “one-liner”.
 Make use of the functions you have just learnt and focus on extracting the numbers, genus, and species, rather than the “add new columns” bit.

-#### Hacker Q7.
-Download [this text file](http://wurmlab.github.io/teaching/2013sbc361/reptile_data_lower_to_upper.txt) and figure out how to “capture” the first letter of the genus, and transform it to make it uppercase.
-Do this in a generic manner (that would work on a table of thousands of species).
-Hint - look into the help page of “gsub”, especially the explanation for the “replacement” parameter, as well as the examples at the bottom of the help page.

 # Extra section!